 - Step 7: Stand up, walk around a bit, then stop, now your big toes in the boot should actually be gently touching the end of the inner liners.
 Your toes should not be too squished, but then any kind of gap is also unwanted.
 This is because the liner is going to pack out and more space will be created and so lead to a gap will be formed after a few ridings.

 - Step 8: Lean forward and backward a bit like you are doing toe side and heel side movement, your boots should still wrap your foot well and with not much space created.

 Custom fit you boots

-Best Women’s Snowboard Boots in 2018: Our Picks
+Best Women’s Snowboard Boots: Our Picks for 2020

 The is a pair of light and warm Boots with quick-pull inner and double BOA outer lacing system, with a mid-stiff flex and heat moldable liner.
 Double BOA is always great because you can really tighten up your boots and the heat moldable liner gives you the possibility for custom fit your boots with a specialist.